accenture-deb/nextJS-tutorials/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## This session is on middleware.js and about how to create private folder
+## This session is on private folders

 ## Getting Started